gsoft-inc/wl-squide/docs/guides/setup-i18next.md

 ### Localize the page resources

-Then, update the `HomePage` component to use the newly created localized resource:
+Then, update the `Page` component to use the newly created localized resource:

 ```tsx !#6,7,10 remote-module/src/Page.tsx
 import { useI18nextInstance } from "@squide/i18next";